PepeAlex/dataRepresentation/README.md

     4 - Books will have an ISBN, title and author.

-The file name is dataRepresentation.xml and was written in Notepad++.
+The filename is dataRepresentation.xml and was written in Notepad++.
 This file is also available is this repository.